tinyvision-ai-inc/tinyclunx33_public/Docs/carrier_baseboard.md

 ![](images/carrier_baseboard.png)

 Connectors:
+- 2 × USB Type-C connectors for the FPGA 5 Gbit/s interfaces and FTDI debug
-- 2 \* expansion connectors for adapters boards (RPi FPC Camera, custom...)
+- 2 × QSE expansion connectors for adapter boards (RPi FPC Camera, custom...)
-- USB Type-C connector for the FTDI debug interface
-- USB Type-C connector for the FPGA interface at 5 Gbit/s
+- 1 × SMA connector for the high-speed clock export
-- Pin headers for JTAG, SPI flash, I2C, GPIO, power
+- 4 × headers for JTAG, SPI flash, I2C, GPIO
-- SMA connector for the high-speed clock export
-- Testpoints for probing and debugging
+- Extra headers for EN signals and power rails

 Features:
-- USB integrated with a Type-C port controller
+- USB 5 Gbit/s integrated with a Type-C port controller
-- 1 \* LED and 1 \* push button
+- GPIO LED and push button
 - FTDI chip for JTAG, Flash SPI, UART access over USB USB

+Mechanical:
+- Components on one side with fewer exposed traces at the bottom
+- No-tool setup of the SoM helping factory programming
-- No-tool insertion for plugging the SoM across a project and this baseboard
+- Mounting holes for securing the board in a rig or enclosure
-- Suitable for factory programming

 ## Pinout